- Keeping kids safe

-Find out why your care matters
+Why your care matters

 Our caregivers come from all walks of life.
 You don't need to be married, well-off, have a large house or even have children of your own.
 What you need is a big heart and the passion to make a difference.

-Find out who can be a caregiver
+Who can be a caregiver

 A caregiver is a friend, trusted adult, counsellor, advocate and teacher.
 They help heal hurt children, give them safe boundaries, and help them build trust in others.